Flat spectrum radio quasars and BL Lacs dominate the anisotropy of the unresolved gamma-ray background: Modeling blazar populations

 \section{Modeling blazar populations}

 In \citep{Manconi:2019ynl} it has been pointed out that a single blazar model is sufficient to describe both the anisotropy level \cp\ and the 4FGL catalog data, at the price of allowing for a relatively broad distribution of the spectral index.
 Such an approach can be seen as an effective description, where different sub-populations (with narrower spectral index distributions) are combined in a single model \citep{Ajello:2015mfa}.
 We reproduce the finding of \citep{Manconi:2019ynl}, although in a more general way and by using a phenomenological model, in Appendix \ref{sec::pheno}.
-However, we note that the blazar model in \citep{Manconi:2019ynl} was only compared to the catalog data in bins of flux and redshift, but not in bins of energy (or equivalently in bins of photon spectral index), while here we intend to use the full catalog information.
+However, we note that the blazar model in \citep{Manconi:2019ynl} was only compared to the catalog data in bins of flux and redshift, but not in bins of spectral index which constrains the SED.
+In contrast, here we intend to use the full catalog information.

 In this section, we will therefore consider a physical description of the two populations of blazars that are more numerous in the 4FGL catalog, namely BLLs and FSRQs.
 We aim to assess their ability to explain the APS measurement.
 In other words, we test the possibility that FSRQs, with properties compatible with their cataloged sample, are the population that accounts for the low-energy anisotropy found in \citep{Ackermann:2018wlo}, while BLLs are at the origin of the high-energy anisotropy.
+Below we will show that two populations are preferred when the information of 4FGL catalog are included as a prior.